ahz2113/OSP/README.md

 # OSP

-Intern work donr for the Open Syllabus Project
+Intern work done for the Open Syllabus Project.